CoccoAndrea/automated-backup/docs/README.en.md

 # 🛡️ Automated Backup 🛡️

 This project automatically backs up specified directories, compresses the data (with optional password), uploads it to Google Drive, and logs the operations in a PostgreSQL database.
-Everything runs in an isolated Docker container.
+Everything is containerized using Docker.

 ## 🧰 Features

-- 🔐 Single or full backups with AES password-protected ZIP support.
+- 🔐 Single or full backups with password-protected ZIP (AES) support.
 - ☁️ Upload to Google Drive via OAuth2 API.
-- 🧹 Automatic cleanup of old files on Drive (configurable).
+- 🧹 Automatic deletion of old files on Drive (configurable).
-- 🗄️ Operation tracking via PostgreSQL.
+- 🗄️ Operation logging in PostgreSQL.
 - 🐳 Isolated execution via Docker.

 ## 📝 Configuration (`config.json`)